 Chapter officers will return to campus with a better understanding of their position, as well as a holistic strategy for moving their chapter forward.
 More than 150 seasoned volunteers from across the country share their experiences as facilitators during the program.

-CLA also provides an appropriate venue for the presentation of awards, recognizing chapters and individual undergraduates and volunteers for notable achievements in recruitment, development and scholarship.
-To learn more about the awards presented at CLA, see the awards page.
+Carlson also provides an appropriate venue for the presentation of awards, recognizing chapters and individual undergraduates and volunteers for notable achievements in recruitment, development and scholarship.
+To learn more about the awards presented at Carlson, see the awards page.
 The program is a celebration of all that SigEp has accomplished over the previous year.